 Dr. Praveen Nair is a Founder Trustee of SBT.
 Her daughter, Mira Nair’s film Salaam Bombay brought forth the harsh life of children living on the streets and motivated Ms. Nair to bring a difference to the lives of children living on the streets.

 She has been a passionate advocate of street and working children’s rights in various policy and legislative forums of Delhi.
-Her intensive involvement in SBT’s operation has helped in formulation of child-centric policies and programmes.
+Her intensive involvement in SBT’s operation has helped in the formulation of child-centric policies and programmes.

-Sanjoy Roy is the Managing Director of Teamwork Arts, a highly versatile production house with wide ranging interests in the performing and visual arts, social sector and films and television.
+Sanjoy Roy is the Managing Director of Teamwork Arts, a highly versatile production house with wide ranging interests in the performing and visual arts, social sector, and films and television.
 An alumnus of St. Stephen’s College, New Delhi and has received the National Award for Excellence for Best Documentary and Best Director for the film ‘Shahjahanabad’.

 He is a Founder Trustee of SBT, and his creative pursuits have enabled SBT to integrate performing arts and theatre as one of the core programmatic components.

-Gagan Singh is a Consultant with Anarock Property Consultants Pvt Ltd where she heads the Cultural, Ethics, CSR and Diversity initiatives of the company.
+Gagan Singh is a Consultant with Anarock Property Consultants Pvt Ltd where she heads the Cultural, Ethics, CSR, and Diversity initiatives of the company.
 She was the CEO of Benetton India and Jones Lang LaSalle India before she opted for retirement in 2017.
 A chartered and cost accountant by training, Gagan has enormous experience of resource and financial management of corporate entities.
 She joined SBT as a Trustee in 2002 and has been the driving force behind the formalisation of SBT's financial and human resource policies and programmes.
-Gagan greatly contributes to the adoption of well-designed and structured budgetary, auditing and recruitment processes at the Trust that has helped in ensuring transparency and accountability in fund utilisation and financial transactions.
+Gagan greatly contributes to the adoption of well-designed and structured budgetary, auditing, and recruitment processes at the Trust that has helped in ensuring transparency and accountability in fund utilisation and financial transactions.